kotolex/checking/README.md

 ```
 Changing this parameters you can manage your suites and test  - for example specify what listener to use, or what group to run only.
 Some rules for parameters:

 1) All types must be as in example, so you cant put string to "verbose" it must be int, etc.

 2) if groups not empty ("groups":["api"]) than only group with that name will run.
 If no such group found, no tests wil executed

 3) Listener must be specified with module, like "listener": "my_module.MyListener".
 It is not necessary
 to specify whole path, just module name and class name.
 If not specified, default listener will be used.
+You can use
+default listener names here, like "listener":"DefaultFileListener"

 4) Modules must be specified without ".py"!
-If modules is empty than all found modules with tests will be imported.
-If modules spicified("modules":["my_package.my_module"])
+If modules parameter is empty than all found modules with tests will be imported.
-only that modules be imported, and tests wil be collected from it.
-You can specify just module names or package.module (no nedd to specify full path)
+If modules specified("modules":["my_package.my_module"]) only that modules be imported, and tests wil be collected from it.
+You can specify just module names or package.module (no need to specify full path)